kitchensjn/tskit_arg_visualizer/plotting.md

 The following information is provided to D3.js in the JSON object.
 This object includes the following:

 * nodes
 * links
 * breakpoints
 * width
 * height
 * tree_highlighting
 * y_axis
-        * include_labels
-        * ticks
-        * text
-        * max_min
-        * scale
 * edge_type
 * subset_nodes

-Each of these is explained in detail below.
+Each of these is broken down in detail below.

 ## nodes

-    {
-        "id":0,
-        "flag":1,
-        "time":0,
-        "scaled_time":1,
-        "scaled_logtime":1,
-        "scaled_rank":1,
-        "fx":100,
-        "label":0,
-        "fy":450,
-        "index":0,
-        "x":100,
-        "y":450,
-        "vy":0,
-        "vx":0
-    }
+This is a list of dictionaries, each corresponding to a given node in the graph.
+Each dictionary contains the following information about the node:

+* **id**: unique identifier of each node
+* **index**: unique identifier of each node, same as id (one of these should be removed in future update)
+* **label**: string for the node label when plotting (matches the id unless the node is a recombination node when it merges the two tskit node ids together)
+* **flag**: msprime node flag
+* **time**: time of the node, pulled directly from tskit.TreeSequence
+* **scaled_time**: rescaled node time given the height of the plot
+* **scaled_logtime**: rescaled log of node time given the height of the plot
+* **scaled_rank**: rescaled rank of the node given the height of the plot
+* **fx**: fixed x position in the plot (used for sample nodes or nodes that have been dragged), these nodes will have vx=0
+* **fy**: fixed y position in the plot, will match ether scaled_rank, scaled_time, scaled_logtime depending on y_axis_scale parameter, these nodes will have vy=0
+* **x**: current x position
+* **y**: current y position
+* **vx**: current velocity along x-axis
+* **vy**: current velocity along y-axis
+* **x_pos_reference**: the id of another node that should be used to determine the x position of this node (not yet implemented as it breaks the force simulation)

+Some of these attributes are calculated in Python whereas others are calculated in JavaScript.
+This is an exhaustive list.
+Not all attributes are always completely necessary, so you may find that some nodes in your graph are missing specific attributes and this is okay.

 ## links

-    {
-        "source": 4,
-        "target": 0,
-        "left": 0.0,
-        "right": 3000.0,
-        "alt_parent": "",
-        "alt_child": 3
-    }
+Links are the edges between the nodes.
+This is similarly stored as a list of dictionaries.
+Each dictionary contains the following information about the edge:

+* **source**: ancestor node
+* **target**: descendent node
+* **left**: left bound of edge from the tskit.TreeSequence edge table
+* **right**: right bound of edge from the tskit.TreeSequence edge table
+* **alt_parent**: if the node has more than one parent, ID of the other parent, used for pathing method
+* **alt_child**: if the node has more than one child, ID of the other child, used for pathing method

 ## breakpoints

-    {
-        "start": 0,
-        "stop": 427.0,
-        "x_pos": 50.0,
-        "width": 71.16666666666667
-    }
+Breakpoints mark recombination events along the chromosome, where each section is associated with a different tree.
+This is used for the tree highlighting; rectangles are positioned at the bottom of the figure.
+Users can then hover over these rectangles to highlight the corresponding tree within the ARG.

+* **start**: start position (left bound) of tree given by tskit
+* **stop**: stop position (right bound) of tree
+* **x_pos**: scaled x position given the width of the figure
+* **width**: scaled width of the rectangle given the width of the figure

 ## width

-    "width": 550
+Integer for the width of the main force layout plot in pixels.
+Note: if y_axis.include_labels="true", the width of the whole SVG will be larger.

 ## height

-    "height": 600
+Integer for the height of the main force layout plot in pixels.
+Note: if tree_highlighting="true", the height of the whole SVG will be larger.

 ## y_axis

+* **include_labels**: boolean for whether to label the y_axis
+* **ticks**: list of y-axis tick locations
+* **text**: list of corresponding labels for the tick locations
+* **max_min**: maximum and minimum tick locations (this could be potentially calculated with JavaScript instead of in Python)
+* **scale**: string for the y-axis scale.
+Options: "rank", "time", or "log_time"

 ## tree_highlighting

-    "tree_highlighting": "true"
+Boolean for whether to include the tree highlighting based on the breakpoints list.

 ## edge_type

+Pathing type for edges between nodes.
+Options:
+* "line" (default) - simple straight lines between the nodes
+* "ortho" - custom pathing (see pathing.md for more details, should only be used with full ARGs)

-## subset_nodes
+## subset_nodes (EXPERIMENTAL)

-    {
-        "include_labels": "true",
-        "ticks": [450.0, 439.37461136295576, 418.819128584906, 318.6563312821811, 304.11609294669233, 285.11507839468084, 258.7822719203812, 168.5117462427648, 83.91576817972265, 50.0],
-        "text": [0, 766, 2247, 9465, 10513, 11882, 13780, 20285, 26381, 28825],
-        "max_min": [450.0, 50.0],
-        "scale": "time",
-    }

-    "line_type": "ortho"

-- **Nodes**
-  - **id**: unique identifier of each node
-  - **label**: the node label when plotting (matches the id unless the node is a recombination node when it merges the two tskit node ids together)
-  - **flag**: msprime node flag
-  - **time**: time of the node from tskit
-  - **fy**: fixed y position in the plot relating to their age
-  - *optional*
-    - **fx**: fixed x position in the plot (used for sample nodes)
-    - **x_pos_reference**: the id of another node that should be used to determine the x position of this node (not yet implemented as it breaks the force simulation)

-- **Links**
-  - **source**: parent node
-  - **target**: child node
-  - *optional*
-    - **direction_reference**: the id of the alternative parent for recombination nodes

-- **Breakpoints**

-ARGs are plotted using a D3's [force layout](https://github.com/d3/d3-force).
-All nodes have a fixed position on the y-axis set by fy.
-Sample nodes have a fixed position on the x-axis set by fx; the ordering of the sample nodes comes from the first tree in the tskit tree sequence (this is not always the optimal ordering but is generally a good starting point for plotting).
-The x positions of other nodes are set by a force simulation where all nodes repel each other countered by a linkage force between connected nodes in the graph.

-Users can click and drag the nodes (including the sample) along the x-axis to further clean up the layout of the graph.
-The simulation does not take into account line crosses, which can often be improved with some fiddling.
-Once a node has been moved by a user, its position is fixed with regards to the force simulation.
+List of nodes that user wants to stand out within the ARG.
+These nodes and the edges between them will have full opacity; other nodes will be faint (default=None, parameter is ignored and all nodes will have opacity).